-- 5.1 The order of business at Extraordinary Council Meetings shall be as follows, unless varied by the Mayor: - 5.1.1 To elect a Councillor to chair the Meeting if the Mayor and Deputy Mayor are absent. - 5.1.2 To receive any apologies for absence. - 5.1.3 To receive any declarations of interest (see Rule 10). - 5.1.4 To deal with any urgent business under Rule 12. - 5.1.5 To deal with any business set out in the summons calling the Meeting. - 5.2 Minutes of previous Meetings cannot be approved at Extraordinary Meetings.4
+- 5.1 The order of business at Extraordinary Council Meetings shall be as follows, unless varied by the Mayor: - 5.1.1 To elect a Councillor to chair the Meeting if the Mayor and Deputy Mayor are absent. - 5.1.2 To receive any apologies for absence. - 5.1.3 To receive any declarations of interest (see Rule 10). - 5.1.4 To deal with any business set out in the summons calling the Meeting. - 5.2 Minutes of previous Meetings cannot be approved at Extraordinary Meetings.4